Code of Business Conduct for Directors, Officers and Employees

 - Giving or offering to give any gift, gratuity, favor, entertainment, reward, “bribe” or “kickback” or any other thing of value that might influence or appear to influence the judgment or conduct of the recipient in the performance of his or her job.
 This includes transactions with government personnel, customers and suppliers.

-Each director, officer, employee and consultant of Plurilock must never use their position to obtain personal gain nor become obligated to persons with whom Plurilock does business.
+Each director, officer, employee and staff of Plurilock must never use their position to obtain personal gain nor become obligated to persons with whom Plurilock does business.
 They must not accept, directly or indirectly, gifts of value, including payments, services, fees, special privileges, pleasure trips, accommodations and loans from any person, organization, or group doing business or seeking to do business with Plurilock, except gifts of nominal value, without obtaining the prior approval of the CEO.
 If there is any doubt regarding the acceptance, or provision, of a gift or benefit, it should be discussed with the CEO.
 As appropriate, the CEO will advise the Board of such matters.

 6. Fraud, Theft or Dishonesty

-Plurilock will not condone or tolerate acts of fraud, theft, dishonesty, embezzlement, misappropriation or falsification in connection with the performance of each director’s, officer’s, employee’s and consultant’s duties for the Company.
+Plurilock will not condone or tolerate acts of fraud, theft, dishonesty, embezzlement, misappropriation or falsification in connection with the performance of each director’s, officer’s, employee’s and staff’s duties for the Company.
 These actions have a direct impact on the Company’s profitability.
 The CEO will advise the Board of all such matters.
 Company reports suspicion of fraud or theft to the applicable law enforcement agency.

 7. Compliance with Laws, Regulations and Rules

-Each director, officer, employee and consultant of Plurilock will obey and comply with all applicable federal, provincial, state and local laws, regulations and ordinances of the countries in which the Company operates, including but not limited to:
+Each director, officer, employee and staff of Plurilock will obey and comply with all applicable federal, provincial, state and local laws, regulations and ordinances of the countries in which the Company operates, including but not limited to:

 - Health and safety laws including the workplace;